 Keen to try your luck on the famous Daly River or Katherine’s Gulf Region?
 Find out the best places to cast a line and get tips on how to get there.

-Katherine is 300 kilometres south of Darwin and is famous for its many natural tourist attractions, the most famous being Katherine Gorge in Nitmiluk national park.
+Katherine is 300km south of Darwin and is famous for its many natural tourist attractions, the most famous being Katherine Gorge in Nitmiluk national park.
 Katherine is the starting point of an NT fishing experience for many anglers who drive to the Top End.

-The Katherine river holds barramundi and sooty grunter and fishing after the wet can be good at spots close to town, such as knotts crossing, donkey camp and the low level bridge, and west of town at galloping jacks.
+The Katherine River holds barramundi and sooty grunter and fishing after the tropical summer can be good at spots close to town, such as Knotts crossing, donkey camp and the low level bridge, and west of town at galloping jacks.

 A range of hotel, motel and lodge accommodation, caravan and camping areas, plus most facilities and services are available in Katherine.

-The legendary Daly River, about 210 kilometres southwest of Darwin, is one of the Territory’s top barramundi fisheries.
+The legendary Daly River, about 210km southwest of Darwin, is one of the Territory’s top barramundi fisheries.
 It has been reserved for recreational fishing — no commercial barramundi fishing is allowed.

 This is a beautiful river, lined with rainforest and tall paperbarks, many of which have fallen into the river over the years and now provide perfect snag habitats for barramundi.

 There is prolific wildlife along the river, including a healthy population of both freshwater and saltwater crocodiles.
-It rises and falls by up to 16 metres, according to the seasons, and tides of up to seven metres are common.
+The river rises and falls by up to 16m, according to the seasons, and tides of up to 7m are common.

 Considering its relatively remote location, the Daly has excellent facilities for visiting anglers, including tourist parks, a pub, motel, boat ramps, guided fishing, boat hire and general store.
 The lower tidal section of the Daly River is closed to fishing from 1 October to 31 January.